hitokiri-mata/katacoda-courses/kubernetes-containers/go/step5-ms-container.md

 The last two examples showed simple, socially awkward applications that say hello and talk about the weather.
-Nowadays most microservices stand up on port port and serve up JSON responses to REST calls.
+Nowadays, most microservices stand up on port port and serve up JSON responses to REST calls.
 Instead of REST, some developers may use gRPC or GraphQL, but that's a separate topic and Katacoda scenario.
 For this example we use a common Go framework for handling REST events.
 The application allows to you maintain a list of ideas or notes.
-It's simple to just to show how to implementing the CRUD (Create, Read, Update, Delete) actions for a list of items.
+It's simple to just show how to implement the CRUD (Create, Read, Update, Delete) actions for a list of items.
 Take a look at the application source.

 `cd ~/go-examples/restafarian-gin && ls -l`{{execute}}

-Notice there are three *.go files.
+Notice that there are three _*.go_ files.
 The `model` holds the data structure for the list of items and the functions to manipulate the model.
 The `routes` call the functions that map the REST requests to the model functions to manipulate the items list.
 You might also call it the controller.
 Lastly, `main` is the entry point to the service that serves on a port.
-To start, take a look at main.
+To start, take a look at `main`.

 `ccat main.go`{{execute}}

 <img align="right" src="./assets/gin.png" width="200">

-This application uses a 3rd party Go library called [**Gin**](https://github.com/gin-gonic/gin).
+This application uses a third-party Go library called [_Gin_](https://github.com/gin-gonic/gin).
 Gin is a HTTP framework for matching REST requests to functions.
-There are a few other popular Go-based [HTTP Web frameworks](https://github.com/avelino/awesome-go#web-frameworks), but this Gin project has a significant amount of GitHub stars due to its performance and simplicity.
+There are a few other popular Go-based [HTTP web frameworks](https://github.com/avelino/awesome-go#web-frameworks), but this Gin project has a significant amount of GitHub stars due to its performance and simplicity.
 Not a bad choice, and forgive me if it's not the one you prefer.

-The main has 5 calls out to functions in the router code.
+The main has five calls out to functions in the router code.

 `ccat routes.go`{{execute}}